CVAnalyst/data-analyst-portfolio/README.md

 # Data Analyst Portfolio

 ## About Me
-Hi, I'm **Cherrita Vinson** — a data analyst with a background in **education, business, and logistics**.
-I specialize in transforming raw data into actionable insights using **Excel, Power BI, and SQL**.
-This portfolio highlights projects that demonstrate skills in **data cleaning, visualization, and dashboard creation**.
+Hi, I'm **Cherrita Vinson** — a data analyst with a background in education, business, and logistics.
+I specialize in transforming raw data into actionable insights using Excel, Power BI, and SQL.
+This portfolio highlights projects that demonstrate skills in data cleaning, visualization, and dashboard creation.

 **Core Skills:**
 - Excel (PivotTables, Dashboards, Conditional Formatting)